wagslane/go-rabbitmq/README.md

 ### Goal

-The goal with `go-rabbitmq` is to still provide most all of the nitty-gritty functionality of AMQP, but to make it easier to work with via a higher-level API.
+The goal with `go-rabbitmq` is to provide *most* (but not all) of the nitty-gritty functionality of AMQP, but to make it easier to work with via a higher-level API.
 Particularly:

 * Automatic reconnection
 * Multithreaded consumers via a handler function